What Is Cognitive Behavioral Therapy and How Does It Work?

 If you think of yourself as uninteresting, unintelligent, and unworthy of anything good, you’re probably not going to put yourself out there very much.
-In fact, you’re likely going to miss out on a lot of connections and opportunities throughout your life.
+In fact, you’re likely going to miss out on a lot of connections and opportunities.

 But what if your negative thoughts are just like any other bad habit that can be broken?
 According to cognitive behavioral therapy (CBT), that’s just what they are.

 True to its name, Cognitive behavioral therapy (CBT) is a combination of cognitive and behavioral therapies that explores how your thoughts (cognitive) and actions (behavioral) intertwine to impact the way you feel and experience your life.